agibson2/F3K_Training/README.md

 - PreLaunch Switch Position: SI down
 - Menu Scroll Analog: Throttle (no motor on DLGs as i use flaps for throttle)

+- Optionally set the RSSI and RxBattery sensor options to have them displayed on right hand side